-Once obtained, the certification will last for one or two years.
+Once obtained, the certification will last for two years.

 How Much Does a Medical Marijuana Card Cost in Nevada?

-The initial consultation with one of the Nevada registered practitioners via Leafwell’s HIPAA compliant online consultation service is a flat fee which will be announced once we open.
+The initial consultation with one of the Nevada registered practitioners via Leafwell’s HIPAA compliant online consultation service is a flat fee of $99 for a 2 year certificate.
 However, if you do not qualify for an MMJ Card and our practitioner elects not to sign your certificate, you will not be charged.

 There is no additional fee for applications which include a designated caregiver.